Some people might say, “I don’t believe in God”.

 1) There is a Being called God; a three-part Being, (Father, Son, Holy Spirit), who created everything and owns everything and everyone.
 Jesus speaks here, claiming to be the 2nd part of the Holy trinity:

 John 16: 12-15 “I have much more to say to you, more than you can now bear.
 13 But when he, the Spirit of truth, comes, he will guide you into all the truth.
 He will not speak on his own; he will speak only what he hears, and he will tell you what is yet to come.
 14 He will glorify me because it is from me that he will receive what he will make known to you.
 15 All that belongs to the Father is mine.
 That is why I said the Spirit will receive from me what he will make known to you.”

 Psalm 24:1: “The earth is the Lord’s, and everything in it, the world, and all who live in it;…”

-2) There was never a time when God didn’t exist, and we will exist forever, from the time we were conceived, headed for the destination we arrange through our choices.
+2) God has always existed, and we will exist forever, from the time we were conceived, headed for the destination we arrange through our choices.